felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 ![](frequent_merges.svg){style="display:block; margin: auto;"}

-If your project disallows three way merges, you would frequently rebase the feature branch on top of the main branch:
+If our project disallows three way merges, we would frequently rebase the feature branch on top of the main branch:

 ![](frequent_rebases.svg){style="display:block; margin: auto;"}